charlie0129/charlie0129/README.md

 ### Hi there 👋

-- 🏫 I'm a student at Beijing University of Posts and Telecommunications.
+- 🏫 I'm a junior at Beijing University of Posts and Telecommunications.
-- 🔭 I'm currently working on university study.
+- 🔭 I'm currently working for [joyreserve](https://www.joyreserve.com/) this summer vacation as a frontend developer.
 - 🌱 I'm currently learning everything.
 - 📫 How to reach me: [outlook](mailto:charlie_c_0129@outlook.com)
 - ⚡ Some of my repositories are just some projects that I worked on.
 Chances are my code is not elegant, efficient or whatever🤪.